kontent-ai/delivery-sdk-net/docs/upgrade-guide.md

 ```

 > [!NOTE]
-> Distributed caching stores raw JSON payloads to avoid serialization issues with hydrated object graphs.
+> Built-in cache registrations are FusionCache-backed internally.
+Distributed caching stores raw JSON payloads to avoid serialization issues with hydrated object graphs.
 If you implement a custom distributed cache manager, override `StorageMode` to return `CacheStorageMode.RawJson` so the SDK uses the raw JSON caching path.

 ### 3.4 Named Client Caching